amanroa/data310/tues3.md

 and which you want to make a label.
 This model is nice if you want to try different labels.

-This is the model that I chose:
+This is the model that I created:

     model = tf.keras.Sequential([
     tf.keras.layers.Dense(20, activation=tf.nn.relu, input_shape=(4,)),  # input shape required